 - Power Fan Header: Used for monitoring the Fan of the Power Supply Unit.
 Your PSU needs to have the monitoring cable for this header to work.

-The System Fan Header is the ONLY type of header that is ideal for case fans, splitters and PC fan hubs.
+The System Fan Header is the ONLY type ideal for case fans, splitters, and PC fan hubs.